Datawheel/canon/packages/cms/README.md

 `&slugs=Product`

+In some rare edge cases, a dimension and id are not enough to disambiguate a member.
+In these cases, a third argument can be passed, which refers to *the cube on which the given id is considered unique*:

+`&slugs=HS Product:HS4:trade_i_baci_a_92`

+Note that when using this cube disambiguation, you may not use the singular parameter, all three must be provided.

 ### Custom Attributes

 The fixed "Attributes" includes basic information about the currently selected member, like dimension, id, and hierarchy.
 This is useful because it is run *before* other generators, and can therefore be used both in subsequent `variables` object and also in API calls, using the `<bracket>` syntax.